 I'd like to read this into the record - an amazing collection of mystery aircraft reports mixed with UFO reports from Greenland, from official AF unit records for 1953.
 Note that even some of the airplanes reported are doing things that airplanes couldn't do.
 And the reports that sound most like UFOs are said by natives to have begun around the time the US air base was constructed.
 From a page at

-also at the height of the UFO craze.
-There was near certainty that
+concerns, and also at the height of the UFO craze.
+There was near

-Soviet aircraft were overflying North America.
-The DEW line defense
+certainty that Soviet aircraft were overflying North America.
+The

 An unidentified aircraft overflew Angmagssalik, 6535N-3745W, on 24 Jan 53.
 Aircraft approached from the west and disappeared in an easterly direction.